 Be enrolled or accepted to enroll in an eligible degree/certificate program

-Be registered with Selective Service, if you are male and between 18-25 years old
+Be registered with Selective Service, if you are male and 18-25 years old

-Have a valid Social Security Number (unless you’re from the Marshall Islands, Federal States of Micronesia, or the Republic of Palau)
+Have a valid Social Security Number (unless you’re from the Republic of the Marshall Islands, Federated States of Micronesia, or Republic of Palau)

 Maintain "satisfactory" progress in school